-- 734 Each message post authentication on port 5908 regardless of underlying media type shall be - compressed using the method negotiated during authentication.
-Initially this will be deflate.
-MIC codes - 736 will be generated after compression (if any) is complete.
-DTLS Handshake messages will also be - 737 compressed.
+Each message (post the authentication messages on port 5908) regardless of the underlying media type shall be compressed using the method negotiated during authentication.
+Initially this method will be deflate.
+MIC codes will be generated after compression (if any) of IPS data is complete.
+DTLS Handshake messages will also be compressed.

-- With the ever increasing population of aircraft traveling the skies, IPS employs compression to increase bandwidth efficiency and to use available radio spectrum as efficiently as possible. - 741 3.5.10.1 Lossless Compression Methods - 742 Compression algorithms are reversible but not necessarily lossless procedures that help to increase - bandwidth efficiency.
-Since communication between aircraft and ground IPS systems is defined to - support safety-related services, all compression methods used must be lossless. - The following list summarizes the lossless compression methods considered for IPS: - 1.
+- The compression covers the network and transport layer along with the application data layer.
+The compression details are described below. - 992 5.3.10.1 Lossless Compression Methods - Compression algorithms are reversible but not necessarily lossless procedures that help to increase bandwidth efficiency.
+Since communication between aircraft and ground IPS systems is defined to support safety-related services, all compression methods used must be lossless. - 996 The following list summarizes the lossless compression methods considered for IPS: - 1.
 Run-length encoding (RLE) works best on repeating data - 2.
 Huffman coding Unix Pack, pairs well with other algorithms - 3.
 Prediction by partial matching (PPM) works best on plain text - 4.
 Bzip2 Burrows-Wheeler transform with RLE and Huffman coding - 5.
-Byte Pair encoding simple byte replacement aaa $\rightarrow$ X with lookup table. - 6.
+Byte Pair encoding simple byte replacement aaa \rightarrow X with lookup table. - 6.
 Snappy (Zippy) medium compression based upon LZ77 algorithm - 7.
 Lampel-Ziv compression (LZ77 and LZ78) dictionary-based algorithm basis for modern compression, examples of which - a.
 DEFLATE LZ77 and Huffman coding used by ZIP, gzip, PNG images - b.
 Lempel-Ziv-Markov chain (LZMA) very high compression Ratio 7zip and xz - c.
 Lempel-Ziv-Oberhumer (LZO) optimized for speed over compression - d.
 Lempel-Ziv-Storer-Szymanski (LZSS) used by WinRAR with Huffman coding - e.
 Lempel-Ziv-Welch (LZW) -- used by GIF images and compress. - f.
 Lempel-Ziv-Stac (LZS) LZ77 with Huffman coding (Sliding Window of fixed 2k size) - g.
 Lempel-Ziv-Ross-Williams (LZRW) LZ77 with Hash Tables - h.
 LZWL Character Based LZW Compression - i.
 LZX File Archiver, Microsoft cabinet files. - j.
 Others that have similar capabilities or are licensed products.

-3.5.10.2 Minimum Supported Compression Methods for IPS
+1015 5.3.10.2 Minimum Supported Compression Methods for IPS

-At a minimum, IPS avionics systems, IPS gateways, and IPS ground end systems shall support the following compression methods:

-- ROHC Robust Header Compression - DEFLATE LZ77 and Huffman coding

-Additional compression methods may be added in the future.
-It is intended that future compression developments would allow for additional compression methods.
-The following sections describe how compression is applied to application data and to the protocol headers at transport, network, and link

-- 772 layers. - 773 3.5.10.2.1 Application Data Compression - 774 Application data (e.g., ACARS, FANS, AOC, B1/B2) is compressed using one of the methods listed in - 775 Section 3.5.10.2 Minimum Supported Compression Methods for IPS.
-Compressed or uncompressed - application data is encapsulated in the ATNPKT format specified in ICAO Doc.
+- At a minimum, IPS avionics systems, IPS gateways, and IPS ground end systems shall support the following compression methods: - ROHC Robust Header Compression - DEFLATE LZ77 and Huffman coding - 1020 Additional compression methods may be added in the future.
+It is intended that future compression - developments would allow for additional compression methods.
+The following sections describe how - compression is applied to application data and to the protocol headers at transport, network, and link - 1023 layers. - 1024 5.3.10.2.1 Application Data Compression - 1025 Application data (e.g., ACARS, FANS, AOC, B1/B2) is compressed using one of the methods listed in - 1026 Section 5.3.10.2 Minimum Supported Compression Methods for IPS (currently only DEFLATE would be used).
+Compressed or uncompressed application data is encapsulated in the ATNPKT format specified in ICAO Doc.
 9896.
-As shown in Figure - 3-14, the User Data field is prefaced by a two-byte length parameter and a one-byte compression - parameter.
+As shown in Figure 5-13, the User Data field is prefaced by a two-byte length parameter and a one-byte compression parameter.
 The length parameter specifies the length of the compressed payload, and the compression parameter indicates the data compression method/algorithm used to compress the payload data.
 Note that Native IP data may not be encapsulated in ATNPKT, so compression of the Native IP data will be application specific.